GabeScott/standard-works-vault/General Conference/1978 April - The Prayer of Faith.md

 Men and women of integrity, character, and purpose have ever recognized a power higher than themselves and have sought through prayer to be guided by that power.
 Such has it ever been.
 So shall it ever be.

-In the very beginning, Father Adam was commanded, “Call upon God in the name of the Son forevermore.”
-(Moses 5:8.)
+In the very beginning, Father Adam was commanded, “Call upon God in the name of the Son forevermore.” ([[Moses 5.8|Moses 5:8]].)
 Adam prayed.
 Abraham prayed.
 Isaac prayed.
 Moses prayed, and so did every prophet pray to that God from whence came his strength.
 Like the sands slipping through an hourglass, generations of mankind were born, lived, and then died.
 At long last came that glorious event for which prophets prayed, psalmists sang, martyrs died, and all mankind hoped.

 The birth of the babe in Bethlehem was transcendent in its beauty and singular in its significance.
 Jesus of Nazareth brought prophecy to fulfillment.
 He cleansed lepers, He restored sight, He opened ears, He renewed life, He taught truth, He saved all.
 In so doing, He honored His Father and provided you and me with an example worthy of emulation.

 More than any prophet or leader, He showed us how to pray.
-Who can fail to remember His agony in Gethsemane and that fervent prayer: “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.”
-(Matt.
-26:39.)
-And His injunction: “Watch and pray, that ye enter not into temptation.”
-(Matt.
-26:41.)
+Who can fail to remember His agony in Gethsemane and that fervent prayer: “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.” ([[Matthew 26.39|Matt.
+26:39]].)
+And His injunction: “Watch and pray, that ye enter not into temptation.” ([[Matthew 26.41|Matt.
+26:41]].)

-We remember His counsel: “When thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men. ...
+We remember His counsel: “When thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men. …

-“But thou, when thou prayest, ... pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.”
-(Matt.
-6:5–6.)
+“But thou, when thou prayest, … pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.” ([[Matthew 6.5|Matt.
+6:5–6]][[Matthew 6.6|]].)

 This guiding instruction has helped troubled souls discover the peace for which they fervently yearn and earnestly hope.